FREE US SHIPPING · ARRIVES BEFORE AUG 12 · 14-DAY RETURNS

 Lab: ORLAB at UNSW Sydney.

-To request the full test report for the Phoenix eclipse lens, email hello@haloeclipse.com with the subject line "ORLAB test report request" and we'll send the PDF.
+To request the full test report by email, contact hello@haloeclipse.com with the subject line "ORLAB test report request".

 American Astronomical Society listing